wpgwinnett/wpgwinnett-theme/README.md

 # WordPress Gwinnett theme

-The WordPress Gwinnett theme is a starter theme for WordPress.
+[WordPress Gwinnett](https://wpgwinnett.com) is an official WordPress meetup chapter, and this is the theme used to power our website.

+We're using [Mythic](https://github.com/justintadlock/mythic) as a starter, because its

-The theme's primary goal is to offer a modern development experience for WordPress theme authors while sticking as close to possible to WordPress standards as we can.
-Sometimes those things don't always mesh well.
-This theme aims to balance that.
+> primary goal is to offer a modern development experience for WordPress theme authors while sticking as close to possible to WordPress standards as we can.

 ## Requirements

-There's a few requirements in order to develop a new theme or contribute back to the project:
+There are a few requirements for using this theme or contributing:

 * PHP 5.6+ (preferably 7+).
 * [Git](https://git-scm.com/) for version control.